Skinnytaste > Recipes > Gazpacho

 • Bell Pepper: Swap the orange pepper for a yellow or red bell pepper.

-• Vinegar: Sub red wine vinegar for sherry.
+• Vinegar: Substitute red wine vinegar for sherry.

-• Herbs: Top your gazpacho with fresh basil.
+• Herbs: Top your gazpacho with fresh basil or mint.

-If you’re serving gazpacho as a meal, pair it with a green salad.
-As a first course, gazpacho would be delicious with grilled chicken, fish, or shrimp and this corn salad, potato salad, or veggie kabobs.
+If I’m serving gazpacho as a meal, I’ll pair it with a green salad.
+As a first course, gazpacho makes an excellent starter alongside tapas-style small plates, like Spanish tortilla or pan con tomate.

 How to Store Gazpacho